Restless Legs, Leg Cramps & Swelling

 - Use of certain medications (i.e. antihistamines)

 There are no specific tests for restless leg syndrome.
 The diagnosis is made by identifying symptoms and comparing symptoms with criteria outlined by the NIH (National Institute of Health).
 Your primary care doctor may order non-specific tests to rule out secondary causes of RLS, such as thyroid disorders or vitamin deficiencies.
-If you have symptoms of RLS and you or a family member has varicose veins or other vein disorders, you should see a vein specialist at Center for Advanced Vein Care for further evaluation.
+If you have symptoms of RLS and you or a family member has varicose vein or other vein disorders, you should see a vein specialist at Center for Advanced Vein Care for further evaluation.

 The goal of treatment of restless leg syndrome is to reduce symptoms, including sleep disturbances caused by restlessness that worsens at night, and improve overall quality of life.
 Treatment of primary restless leg syndrome should not be considered until possible secondary causes are ruled out, especially venous disorders.
 It is important to understand that drug therapy does not cure the problem of primary restless leg syndrome; it only treats the symptoms, and can have side effects such as nausea, dizziness, hallucinations, and orthostatic hypotension.
 Secondary restless leg syndrome may be cured or significantly improved by treating underlying causes of the restlessness.